The School of Humanities and Sciences is creating a pool of

 online at http://ithaca.edu/jobs/.

-- The names and contact information for two professional or
+The names and contact information for two professor or academic

-Questions about the position should be directed to Jake Brenner,
+Questions about the position should be directed to Shaianne

-application and other procedures should be directed to the Office
+about online application should be directed to the Office of Human

 Ithaca College is committed to building a diverse academic